Signed Into Law

 Which agencies enforce SB1499?

-SB1499 is enforced by Texas Department of Licensing and Regulation (TDLR) and Financial Crimes Intelligence Center (FCIC).
+SB1499 is enforced by Financial Crimes Intelligence Center (FCIC) and Texas Department of Licensing and Regulation (TDLR).

 Q

-The compliance urgency for SB1499 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1499 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q